-- What’s the “Send by email” template? — if you don't know the bank details of your recipients, you can add their email addresses to the template only as shown in the picture below.
+- What’s the “Email template"? — if you don't know the bank details of your recipients, you can add their email addresses to the template only as shown in the picture below.
 Just add their email addresses to the template, along with the transfer amount and currency.
 We send each a secure link so they can collect their money.
 Just make sure you add the email address under the ”recipientEmail” column.
 If you need to send money to multiple currencies, there's a way to do that, too.
 Learn more here.

-- What’s the “Send to saved recipients” template — if you've used Wise before, your recipients are automatically saved.
+- What’s the “Saved recipient template”? — if you've used Wise before, your recipients are automatically saved.
 For this template we add all the details of all your saved recipients automatically — the details will be filled in when you download the file.
 You can see all your recipients in the Recipients section here.
 Once you’ve downloaded the template, you may delete anyone from the file that you don’t want included in the batch payment.
 Remember: you can't send money to new recipients with this template.

-- What’s the “Send to bank accounts” template — this template allows you to manually add recipient bank and transfer details.
+- What’s the “Bank template”? — this template allows you to manually add recipient bank and transfer details.
 All recipients you pay to with the file will automatically be saved in your list of recipients.

-- Choose “Send to bank accounts” and you can start filling out the file.
+- Choose “Bank template” and you can start filling out the file.